manjeet-github/Azure-IAC-demo/README.md

 # Provision resources in Azure
-# IAC for standing the resources to run an instance.
+# This IAC is used for standing the resources to run an instance.
 =======
 Terraform code for provisioning the resources
 - Azure Resource Group